 };

-• Behavior: Executes state actions via custom setters and adds action message to chat
+• Behavior: Executes state actions via state setters and adds setState message to chat

-• Default Processor: actionResponseProcessor executes state actions and adds to chat
+• Default Processor: setStateResponseProcessor executes state actions and adds to chat

 namespace: 'default',